pavan-kumar-s/tpp/README.md

 Hardware and Environment:
 All experiments were conducted on a server with an NVIDIA A100 GPU and 512 GB of RAM.
 Model inference and graph operations were implemented using Python with standard libraries (e.g., PyTorch, Hugging Face Transformers, NetworkX).

+We will incorporate this information into Appendix Section A.11 in the revised manuscript to enhance transparency and reproducibility.
+We also commit to open-sourcing the full codebase to support the reproducibility of all experiments reported in the manuscript.

 # Reviewer BHPP:
 We thank the reviewer for their valuable feedback.
 We will revise the manuscript to incorporate all reviewer comments in the camera-ready submission.